Important council events that took place between 1851 and 1980.

 1855

 An area of 500 acres was set aside for Hagley Park(external link) and the first trees were planted in 1863.
 The inner city was defined by four avenues with deciduous trees – oak, lime and chestnut.
-The new Provincial Government took over the role of the Canterbury Association, a law was passed which stated '…the land commonly known as Hagley Park, shall be reserved forever as a public park, and shall be open for the recreation and enjoyment of the public'.
+The new Provincial Government took over the role of the Canterbury Association, a law was passed that stated '…the land commonly known as Hagley Park shall be reserved forever as a public park, and shall be open for the recreation and enjoyment of the public'.
 Hagley Park was included in the original plans in 1850 by Edward Jollie.
 These plans are commonly referred to as The Black Maps

 1856